jostho/cornet/package/README.md

 ## Setup

-A S3 bucket is required to hold the build artifacts.
-If you have an existing bucket, update `bucket_base_path` in `vars_aws.yml` to specify the path.
+A bucket is required to hold the build artifacts.
+If you have an existing s3 bucket, update `bucket_base_path` in `vars_aws.yml` to specify the path.
+The total size of all the artifacts comes to ~ 250 MB.

 ## Provision